stefanlinner/boostrq/README.md

 [![R-CMD-check](https://github.com/stefanlinner/boostrq/workflows/R-CMD-check/badge.svg)](https://github.com/stefanlinner/boostrq/actions)
 <!-- badges: end -->

-Package for boosting regression quantiles (Bauer, Haupt, & Linner, 2021)
+Package for boosting regression quantiles (Bauer, Haupt, & Linner, 2021).
+The functionality as well as the implementation was heavily inspired by the great package for model-based boosting [mboost](https://github.com/boost-R).
+Until now, only the linear baselearner (brq) is implemented, the nonlinear baselearner (brqss) will follow soon.

 ## Installation